What is Espresso Macchiato (A Delicious Recipe!)

 Instructions

-• Brew a Double Espresso Shot: Measure out 14-18 grams of coffee grounds, tamp them evenly, and extract 2 ounces of liquid in 20-30 seconds for a balanced shot.
+1. Brew a Double Espresso Shot: Start with making a double shot in your Espresso Machine.
+Measure out 14-18 grams of coffee grounds, tamp them evenly, and extract 2 ounces of liquid in 20-30 seconds for a balanced shot.

-If you don't have an Espresso machine, you can use a Moka pot or a French press to make espresso-like coffee.
+If you don’t have an Espresso machine, you can use a Moka pot or a French press.
+Just make sure to use a very high coffee ratio to make a concentrated espresso-like coffee drink.

-• Froth the milk: Froth 1 oz of milk with the help of the steaming wand of your Espresso machine until the milk become completely aerated and bubbly.
+2. Froth the milk: Froth 1 oz of milk with the help of the steaming wand of your Espresso machine until the milk becomes completely aerated and bubbly.

-If your Espresso machine doesn't have the steaming wand you can buy a separate milk frother or you can froth the milk manually.
+If your Espresso machine doesn’t have the steaming wand you can buy a separate milk frother or you can froth the milk manually with a whisk or in a blender.

 Macchiato vs Latte